First Citizens BancShares, Inc. research snapshot

 Base case

-More likely if earnings grow near 4%, net interest income normalizes gradually, loan and deposit trends remain steady, buybacks continue within capital limits, and the market applies about 11x earnings.
+More likely if earnings grow near the consensus forecast of about 6.6%, net interest income normalizes gradually, loan and deposit trends remain steady, buybacks continue within capital limits, and the market applies about 11.5x earnings, near the current 11.73x trailing multiple.

 Bearish case

-More likely if credit costs rise, commercial real estate weakens, deposits become more expensive, rates compress asset yields, capital requirements tighten, or investors apply about 8x earnings.
+More likely if credit costs rise, commercial real estate weakens, deposits become more expensive and erode the margin, rates compress asset yields, capital requirements tighten under Basel rules, or investors apply about 8x earnings.

 FCNCA AI technical analysis